 Drive Image Backup with Iperius of a disk drive protected with BitLocker:

-Different scenario we find in Iperius Drive Image Backup.
+Another scenario we find in Iperius Drive Image Backup.
 The backup is performed successfully both in the case of a locked drive and in the case of an unlocked drive.
 Subsequently, when “.vhdx” image file is eventually restored, if the drive was locked at the origin it will be restored with the active lock, vice versa will be restored unlocked:

 The same thing will happen if you run a Windows Drive Image (the drive image compatible with Windows Backup that Iperius runs via the wbadmin interface).
-The thing actually attracted some criticism, given that the Windows backup system explicitly warns that the disk backup will not be encrypted in turn.
+This actually attracted some criticism, given that the Windows backup system explicitly warns that the disk backup will not be encrypted in turn.
 However, security can be guaranteed by saving the backup, ie the VHDX image file, on a path which is itself encrypted or otherwise inaccessible except through authentication.